SALESIANS OF DON BOSCO WORLDWIDE

 The Salesians of Don Bosco [officially titled The Society of St. Francis de Sales], is an international organisation of Catholic priests and brothers dedicated to the service of the young, especially those disadvantaged and marginalised.

-They work together with their lay collaborators in schools, youth centres, hostels, camps, parishes and other contexts to bring the Good News of Jesus Christ especially to the young.
-It is their aim to accompany young people on their life journey to enable them to grow and mature into “good Christians and honest citizens.”
+We work together with our lay collaborators in schools, youth centres, hostels, camps, parishes and other contexts to bring the Good News of Jesus Christ especially to the young.
+We accompany the young people on their life journey to enable them to grow and mature into “good Christians and honest citizens.”

 Salesians around the World